MysteryPancake/Houdini-Fun/Sound.md

 Resampling lets you change the pitch and timing of audio by stretching and squashing it.
 It's also a huge pain to get right.

-Resizing audio is just like resizing an image.
+Stretching audio is just like stretching an image.
 You have to interpolate between samples to fill in missing information.

 <img src="./images/sound/resamplingmeme.png" width="400">

-There's many ways to interpolate signals, [try some on my website!](https://mysterypancake.github.io/Houdini-Fun/tools/Resampling) Sinc is the highest possible quality for audio.
+There's many ways to interpolate signals, [hear them on my website!](https://mysterypancake.github.io/Houdini-Fun/tools/Resampling) Sinc is the highest possible quality for audio.

 Sadly I haven't made sinc in Houdini yet, so you'll have to deal with crappy linear and hermite interpolation for now.